lancerkind/API-Testing-Workshop/README.md

 illustrate "How."

 This particular workshop will use the following tools:
 * Java for the implementation language
-* SpringBoot for implementing the API with microservices
 * RestAssured for testing the API
-* WireMock for reducing upstream dependencies
 * OpenAPI for specifying the API

 # Getting Started
 This repository contains a simple API application that demonstrates the concepts described below.

 ## Project Structure